fandango-fuzzer/fandango/docs/Binary.md

 ```

 :::{tip}
-Try to have a single symbol on the left hand side of an equality sign.
+Try to have a single symbol on the left-hand side of an equality sign.
 :::